PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

-But when done properly it’s not only going to give you the words, phrases, and tone your users want to hear, it’s also going to take the hard work out of actually writing your copy.
+But when done properly it’s not only going to give you the words, phrases, and tone your audience wants to hear, it’s also going to take the hard work out of actually writing your copy.

 Do not skip this stage.
-Brands who do end up with copy based on their opinion.
-A sure fire way to create copy that will fail.
+Brands who do end up with copy based on their opinion, which is a sure fire way to create copy that will fail.

 You’re going to throw yourself into the middle of your target audience.
 You’re going to learn everything about them.
-Their wants, needs, complaints, gripes and the way they speak.
+Their complaints, gripes, and the way they speak.

-We’re not looking at traditional audience persona here.
+We’re not looking at a traditional audience persona here.
 We’re focusing on problems, desires, wants, and needs.

 We’re going to start with collecting some implicit data before heading straight to the target customer for their opinion.

-Here’s how to gather the implicit data that will have put you on the right track.
+Here’s how to get on the right track.

-We’re going to collect a set of information from your users.
+We’re going to collect a set of information from your target audience.
 We’re going to look into the way they talk about: